 About 10% of the land area of Iceland is covered by glaciers.
 Iceland has 269 named glaciers including outlet glaciers, alpine, cirque glaciers, ice caps, mountain glaciers and piedmont.
 This, therefore, means that you will have plenty to choose from when traveling to Iceland.
+Iceland is a unique travel destination for a camper road vacation.
+RV rental Iceland offers a top-quality fleet of motorized homes on wheels for a perfect adventure

 Tours of the ice fields and glaciers leave from the capital city of Reykjavik, which is usually visited by a number of cruise lines.
 Once you get to the ice, exploration includes hikes, snowmobile rides, and jeep adventures.
 Car rental in Iceland is also a popular way to travel.
 The following are some of the best glacier destinations you should visit when you take a glacier cruise to Iceland.